 Protect yourself while bailing out a relative in debt

-You've taken the 4 steps to help a loved one in money trouble, and now you want to offer financial support.
+So you've gone through our 4 steps to help a loved one in money trouble and now you want to offer financial support.

-Follow our 5 smart moves and tread carefully.
+Put these five smart moves to good use and tread carefully.

-Helping someone with money is saving someone from drowning.
-Don't think about doing it unless you can stay afloat yourself.
+Helping someone with money is like trying to rescue someone who is drowning.
+Don't even think about it unless you can stay afloat yourself.

 You'll want to examine your household income, expenses and cash flow to determine how much money you can really spare.
 It shouldn't be about how much they need, it's about identifying your own limits.

-It can be a couple hundred bucks.
-It can be tens of thousands of dollars, depending on your financial situation.
-But any money you give should come from your discretionary income only.
+It could be $200 or tens of thousands of dollars, depending on your financial situation.
+Whatever that number is, it should only come from your discretionary income.

-The last thing you want to do is go into debt or pull money from your retirement account.
+Do the math.
+You don't want to go into debt yourself or pull money from your retirement account.

 Smart move 2.
 Don't give cash.

-If your relative has financial problems, that's a sign they might not be able to manage money.
+If your relative or friend has financial problems, it's almost a given that they might not have the best money management skills.

-Larry Rosenthal, a certified financial planner with Rosenthal Wealth Management Group in Manassas, Va., says a better option is to offer to pay their creditors for them.
+Larry Rosenthal, a certified financial planner with Rosenthal Wealth Management Group in Manassas, Virginia, says one option is to offer to pay their creditors or bills for them.

 "It's better to pay bills directly," Rosenthal says.
 "Write the check not to them but to the utility company, credit card company or whoever it may be.
 People who are in these situations often don't put the money towards what they're supposed to."